axibase/atsd/portals/portals-overview.md

 ### Layout

-Widgets are positioned on the portal page using a **grid** layout.
+Widgets are positioned on the portal using a **grid** layout.
 The dimensions of the grid are specified under the `[configuration]` tag using the `width-units` and `height-units` settings.
 Each widgets occupies 1 horizontal and 1 vertical unit by default.

 The following example creates a grid containing 6 units, with 3 widgets placed in the first row and 2 placed in the second.